awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.customenv.md

 It is also possible to create a custom AMI from a community AMI that wasn't published by Elastic Beanstalk\.
 You can use the latest [Amazon Linux](https://aws.amazon.com/amazon-linux-ami/) AMI as a starting point\.
 When you launch an environment with a Linux AMI that isn't managed by Elastic Beanstalk, Elastic Beanstalk attempts to install platform software \(language, framework, proxy server, etc\.\) and additional components to support features such as [Enhanced Health Reporting](health-enhanced.md)\.

 **Note**
-AMIs that aren't managed by Elastic Beanstalk aren't supported for Windows Server\-based Elastic Beanstalk platforms\.
+Windows Server\-based Elastic Beanstalk platforms require the use of the stock Elastic Beanstalk AMI returned from the call to `describe-platform-version`\.

 Although Elastic Beanstalk can use an AMI that isn't managed by Elastic Beanstalk, the increase in provisioning time that results from Elastic Beanstalk installing missing components can reduce or eliminate the benefits of creating a custom AMI in the first place\.
 Other Linux distributions might work with some troubleshooting but are not officially supported\.
 If your application requires a specific Linux distribution, one alternative is to create a Docker image and run it on the Elastic Beanstalk [Docker platform](single-container-docker.md) or [Multicontainer Docker platform](create_deploy_docker_ecs.md)\.